riceissa/issarice.com/wiki/vim.md

     to show that there are possibly edge cases like these where maps work in Vim but don't in Neovim.

-[clip]: https://github.com/neovim/neovim/issues/4501 "frasercrmck.
-“Yanking to clipboard does not preserve newlines (when pasting to some applications) #4501”.
-March 28, 2016."
 [hn]: https://news.ycombinator.com/formatdoc
 [incl]: https://en.wikipedia.org/w/index.php?title=Fiduciary&action=edit&oldid=731216276
 [long]: http://vim.wikia.com/wiki/Working_with_long_lines?useskin=monobook